 The signs at the entrance seemed to suggest that no cameras were allowed so David put his DSLR and lenses into a locker.
-We ultimately found that while in one room no pics were allowed, everywhere else we went you could take pics with no flash – so don’t hesitate to take your cameras.
-We tried to enter the Palzzo Ducale only to be told that we must visit the castle first so we tromped back outside and further along the cobblestone walk.
-There was really only one major room to see, covered almost completely with frescos (and guarded to make sure nobody took pictures).
-The only pictures we could get were in the entrance or the minor rooms.
+We ultimately found that while in one room no pics were allowed, everywhere else we went you could take pics with no flash.
+So don’t hesitate to take your cameras.

+At the castle entrance, we got a check mark on our ticket and walked up the spiral ramp to the display area.
+There was really only one major room to see.
+It was covered almost completely with frescos (and guarded to make sure nobody took pictures).
+The only pictures we got were in the entrance or the minor rooms.

 Making our way back to the Pallazo, we were now admitted and began to follow the numbered route.
-Each major stops had both an audio guide number and a QR code with information about that stop.
-We had decided not to take the audio guides as an online review noted that most of the talk was about the history rather than the artifacts in the room.
+Each major stop had both an audio guide number and a QR code with information about that stop.
+We decided not to take the audio guides as an online review noted that most of the talk was about the history rather than the artifacts in the room.
 Had we taken the guides I am sure we would have abandoned them halfway through when we couldn’t bear to go so slow and hear any more.